MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-edocuments-nemhadel.md

 ms.author: altotovi
 ---

-# Set Electronic invoicing with NemHandel
+# Set up Electronic invoicing with NemHandel

-In Denmark users can configure their e-invoicing system to work with Nemhadel via 3rd party certified access points.
-Before start, please first read details about [using E-documents with external services](../finance-how-setup-edocuments-external.md) and make a contract with one of supported external certified access points providers.
+In Denmark, you can configure your e-invoicing system to work with Nemhadel by using 3rd party certified access points.
+Before you start, read details about [using E-documents with external services](../finance-how-setup-edocuments-external.md) and make a contract with one of the supported external certified access point providers.

-Technically as a prerequisites, you must check in the **Extension management** page if you already have installed the following apps:
+Before you begin the setup, check the **Extension management** page verify the following apps are installed:
 - E-Document Core
 - E-Documents Connector with External Endpoints
 - OIOUBL
 - E-Document format for OIOUBL

-In a Danish E-Document functionality, users can choose OIOUBL and PEPPOL BIS 3 as document formats in **E-Document Services**.
+In Danish E-Document functionality, you can choose OIOUBL and PEPPOL BIS 3 as document formats in **E-Document Services**.

-## E-Document Services Setup
+## E-Document services setup

-To set up services, follow next steps:
+To set up services, complete the following steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **E-Document Services**, and then select the related link.
-2. Click **New** to create OIOUBL service.
+2. Select **New** to create OIOUBL service.
-3. Fill in all the data as explained in the [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+3. Fill in all the data as explained in the article, [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
-4. In the **Document Format** field choose the **OIOUBL** option to specify this export format of the electronic export setup.
+4. In the **Document Format** field, select **OIOUBL** to specify this export format of the electronic export setup.
-5. In the **Service Integration** field specify the service access point you want to use.
+5. In the **Service Integration** field, specify the service access point you want to use.
-6. Run the **Setup Service Integration** action and follow the instructions for [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+6. Select **Setup Service Integration** and follow the instructions for [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+Then close the page.
-7. Close the page.
-8. Click **New** to create PEPPOL service.
+7. Select **New** to create PEPPOL service.
-9. Fill in all the data as explained in the [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+8. Fill in all the data as explained in the article, [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
-10. In the **Document Format** field choose the **PEPPOL BIS 3.0** option to specify this export format of the electronic export setup.
+9. In the **Document Format** field, select **PEPPOL BIS 3.0** to specify this export format of the electronic export setup.
-11. In the **Service Integration** field specify the service access point you want to use.
+10. In the **Service Integration** field, specify the service access point you want to use.
-12. Run the **Setup Service Integration** action and follow the instructions for [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+11. Select **Setup Service Integration** and follow the instructions for [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+Then close the page.
-13. Close the page.

 > [!NOTE]
-> This connection requires communication with the external service providers, and they might be subject to additional payment and requiring contracts with them.
-To get all necessary credentials, please contact service providers.
+> This connection requires communication with external service providers who might be subject to additional payment, requiring contracts with them.
+To get all necessary credentials, contact the service providers.

-To configure Workflows, Customers, and Vendors, please read [How to set up E-Documents](../../finance-how-setup-edocuments.md) and [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
+To configure Workflows, customers, and vendors, see [How to set up E-Documents](../../finance-how-setup-edocuments.md) and [Using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).

 ## See also